starshine-bcit/Recipie/README.md

 ## Acknowledgements

 This project uses open source tools and libraries from the Qt project to generate a GUI, in accordance with the GPLv3 License.
+This project is also licensed GPLv3, which can be viewed in the LICENSE file.

 * [Qt.io](https://www.qt.io/product/features?hsLang=en#js-6-4)
 * [Recipe Json](https://eightportions.com/datasets/Recipes/)